writethedocs/www/docs/organizer-guide/confs/welcome-wagon.rst

    * What: This is a tour of the venue so first-timers can find their way around.
    * Where: Meet in a central place, like near the registration table.
    * When: The first morning of the conference, about 30 minutes before the opening remarks.
-* Unconference
+* Unconference (Optional)
    * What: Schedule an unconference for any first-time attendees who missed the Meet and Greet.
+For smaller conferences, consider this event optional; if attendance in venue tours is low, then you may want to skip this and make yourself available for questions in a high-traffic area instead.
    * Where: Any unconference table.
    * When: First unconference session available on the first day of the conference.
 * Recap